KazZBodnar/KazZBodnar.github.io/README.md

 I use [repl.it](https://repl.it/@KazZBodnar/langlang) to test the code and how it looks, and I paste it into GitHub to finalize.

 LangLang is coded with HTML, CSS, and JavaScript.
-Special shout-out to [Kaz Malhotra](https://github.com/KazMalhotra).
+Special shout-out to [Kaz Malhotra](https://github.com/KazMalhotra) and [W3Schools](https://www.w3schools.com/html/) for helping me get this started.